Sarah's Catalog

 • This doesn't include the volumes, or configuration files (e.g. docker compose, Caddyfile, etc).
 It only includes the software environment (e.g. OS, dependencies, plugins).

-• It's helpful whenever I need to revert to an older image.
+• It's helpful whenever I need to revert to an older image, especially if the version was deleted.

 • It works by creating tags and pushing them into the registry.
 Then when I want to revert, I replace the image version with the tag in the docker compose.